-He was awarded a SSHRC CGS Doctoral Scholarship to pursue his SJD at U of T, and is currently in the final stage of his candidacy.
-His dissertation looks at issues of status and authority of migrant workers and Indigenous peoples under Canadian immigration law, Aboriginal law, treaty relations, and Indigenous legal traditions.
+Professor Bhatia was awarded a SSHRC CGS Doctoral Scholarship to pursue his SJD, which he obtained from U of T. His dissertation looked at issues of status and authority of migrant workers and Indigenous peoples under Canadian immigration law, Aboriginal law, treaty relations, and Indigenous legal traditions.
 In addition to his research, Professor Bhatia has also been active at Osgoode by co-editing the Journal of Law Social Policy, serving on the Admissions Committee, sitting on the Board of Directors for Parkdale Community Legal Services, and being a member of the Third World Approaches to International Law Review’s editorial collective.

-Graduate Research Supervision (LLM): Professor Bhatia is interested in supervising research on topics at the intersection of migration, Aboriginal, and Indigenous law.
-I am also interested in supervising students working on topics related to Canadian immigration & refugee law, aspects of Canadian property law, and the laws and policies of transnational migrant work.
+Graduate Research Supervision (LLM, PhD): Professor Bhatia is interested in supervising research on topics at the intersection of migration, Aboriginal, and Indigenous law.
+He is also interested in supervising students working on topics related to Canadian immigration & refugee law, aspects of Canadian property law, the laws and policies of transnational migrant work, and community lawyering.